-Did you know that Canadian businesses located in Western Canadian provinces can access government funding programs to support a wide range of strategic growth projects?
+Did you know that businesses located in Western Canadian provinces can access government funding programs to support a wide range of strategic growth and innovation projects?

-Canadian grant and loan programs are open to businesses in Western Canada including Alberta, British Columbia, Manitoba, Saskatchewan, the Northwest Territories, and the Yukon Territory.
+Canadian grant, loan, and tax credit programs are open to businesses in the Western Canada regions including Alberta, British Columbia, Manitoba, Saskatchewan, the Northwest Territories, Nunavut, and the Yukon Territory.

-Browse this blog and/or visit our Western Canada Funding Directory to learn more about which government grants, loans, and tax credits are currently available for Western Canadian businesses.
+Browse this blog and visit our Western Canada Funding Directory to learn more about which government funding programs are currently available for Western Canadian businesses.

 Government Funding Programs for Western Canada